vxern/ruqqus_dart/README.md

 ## Getting Started

-To create a simple bot, you will first need to have an *authorised application*, which you can create in the [apps tab](https://ruqqus.com/settings/apps).
+To create a simple bot, you would first have needed to have an *authorised application*, which you could have created in the [apps tab](https://ruqqus.com/settings/apps).

-In order to make use of your application, you will need to have an account the application can access:
+In order to have made use of your application, you would have needed to have an account the application can access:

 ![Accessing Account](https://ruqqus.com/assets/images/illustrations/reader.png)

-To do this, you will need to log into your desired account, and then prompt the user for authorization.
+To do this, you would have needed to log into your desired account, and then prompted the user for authorization.

 Copy this link, and modify it with your desired information: